-- 58 Contents
+- 60 Contents

-- 59 Teacher Guide
+- 61 Teacher Guide

-- 64 Unit Plan
+- 65 Unit Plan

-Funding for the development of this teacher packet was provided in part by The Fetzer Institute.
+All images are from the collections of The Henry Ford unless otherwise noted and can be found at collections.thehenryford.org/index.aspx.
+Funding for the development of this teacher packet was provided in part by the Fetzer Institute.